-To meet the technical education and training needs of the workforce and the community, the Homer S. Gudelsky Institute for Technical Education (GITE) provides instructional programs in four primary areas: automotive technology, building and construction technology, electronic publishing, and workforce technologies.
-GITE offers both credit and noncredit courses taught via classroom and lab training, on-site or off-site customized contract training, apprenticeship training, and long- or short-term training.
+To meet the technical education and training needs of the workforce and the community, the Homer S. Gudelsky Institute for Technical Education (GITE) provides instructional programs in four primary areas: automotive technology, building trades technology, electronic publishing, and workforce technologies.
+The automotive technology program, including training in hybrid and electric car functions and service, is Master Certified by the National Automotive Technicians Education Foundation.
+The building trades technology program, including training in solar and wind installation and service, is authorized by The North American Board of Certified Energy Practitioners.
+With this program the HVAC curriculum is certified by the Partnership for Air Conditioning, Heating, and Refrigeration Accreditation.
+GITE offers both credit and noncredit courses via classroom and lab training, on-site or offsite customized contract training, apprenticeship training, and long- or short-term training.
+A community benefit of GITE is the Fab Lab, where visitors can bring innovative ideas, develop creative projects, and build new items or technologies.
 For more information, please visit the website at www.montgomerycollege.edu/departments/giterv.